 It is important to realize that a flat roof is a completely different “animal” and not every contractor can properly install, or repair a single ply membrane.
 Furthermore, there are many fly-by-night roofers who will do the install dirt cheap, and when the roof leaks you will never find them.

 Here is a great example of a “Professional” flat roof installation – the membrane glued directly to asphalt shingles: EPDM material should never come in contact with asphalt-based products, and it should be installed over insulation, or fiber recovery board.
 This roof is leaking in 7 different places.

 Here is an industry fact that most homeowners don’t know – even when a rubber roof is installed correctly, it will most likely still leak.
 This is because it is designed to have seams that are glued together, effectively keeping it watertight.

 Over time, even the best glue dries up and fails in 7-10 years or sooner, allowing the seams to come apart.
 At that point, the roof is left completely vulnerable to water infiltration.

 The worst part – this is an unavoidable systemic problem with the design of this roof.
 The best you can do is prolong the period before the seams fail.
 But, they will eventually fail, nonetheless.

 This is why if you want to avoid recurring leaks, it is best to install a seamless single-ply membrane, such as PVC or TPO.

 3. Rubber Will Inevitably Shrink = Leaks

-Another inherent design problem is that after a few years, an EPDM roof membrane simply begins to shrink, slowly pulling away from parapet walls, flashings, corners, drains and other areas.
+Another inherent design problem is that after a few years, this roof membrane simply begins to shrink, slowly pulling away from parapet walls, flashings, corners, drains and other areas.
 At that point, leaks start penetrating these weak points.
 Shrinkage is a particularly serious problem on a larger size roof.

 4. Requires Regular Maintenance